pixop/video-compare/README.md

 - +: Time-shift right video 1 frame forward
 - -: Time-shift right video 1 frame backward

 Move the mouse horizontally to adjust the movable slider position.
 Click the mouse to perform a time seek based on the horizontal position of the slider relative to the window width.

-Hold CTRL while time-shifting for 10 frame increments/decrements.
-Hold ALT while time-shifting for 100 frame increments/decrements.
+Hold CTRL while time-shifting with +/- for faster increments/decrements of 10 frames per keystroke.
+Similarly you can hold down the ALT key for even bigger time-shifts of 100 frames.

+## Build

-## Requirements
+### Requirements

 Requires FFmpeg headers and development libraries to be installed, along with SDL2 and its TrueType font rendering add on (libsdl2_ttf).

 On Debian GNU/Linux the required development packages can be installed via `apt`: